ironscar/unreal-engine-dev-starter/docs/animating.md

   - Disable location for the root bone in Action editor (which is ideally the only bone that you change location for)
   - then drag root bone back to origin so that you can quickly get in-place animations
   - in-place animations are easier to work with so consider this before export
+- Sometimes you want to be able to flip all the bones of a pose
+  - Like when you have a run animation, the keyframes repeat in mirror images in a way
+  - For this, you can select all bones with `A` and then right click on viewport and select `Paste X-flipped Pose`
+    - This does however require your model's front to be Y axis whereas UE expects it to be X by default
+    - We have gotten around this but adds extra logic

+#### Caveats

+- If you make animations with locations and then have to uncheck movement only for X and Y axis, it doesn't work
+  - Either all movement is disabled or it starts behaving weirdly
+  - This happened with the run animation so had to manually make it in-place

 ---